Skip to main content

 The auto-generated mermaid looks like so:

-If you look carefully, you'll see two subgraphs labeled with stratum 0, and two with stratum 1.
-The reason the strata were broken into subgraphs has nothing to do with correctness, but rather the way that Hydroflow graphs are compiled and scheduled, as discussed in the chapter on Architecture.
+If you look carefully, you'll see two subgraphs labeled with stratum 0.
+The reason that stratum 0 was broken into subgraphs has nothing to do with correctness, but rather the way that Hydroflow graphs are compiled and scheduled (as discussed in the section on In-Out Trees.
+We need not concern ourselves with this detail other than to look carefully at the stratum labels on the grey boxes in our Mermaid diagrams.

 All the subgraphs labeled stratum 0 are run first to completion, and then all the subgraphs labeled stratum 1 are run.
-This captures the requirements of the unique and difference operators used in the lower subgraphs: each has to wait for its full inputs before it can start producing output.
+This captures the requirements of the difference operator: it has to wait for its full negative input before it can start producing output.
 Note how the difference operator has two inputs (labeled pos and neg), and only the neg input shows up as blocking (with the bold edge ending in a ball).